UsanoCoCr/usanococr.github.io/_pages/about.md

 I am an undergraduate student majoring in Artificial Intelligence at Yuanpei College, [Peking University](https://english.pku.edu.cn/).

-My current research interest lies in Computer Vision and Computer Graphics, especially human motion and generative models, and I am also willing to explore additional domains within the field of artificial intelligence in the future.
+**My current research interest lies in computer vision and humanoid agent, especially human motion, 3D generation and human computer/robot interaction**, and I am also willing to explore additional domains within the field of artificial intelligence in the future.

 Publications
 ======